architect/arc.codes/src/views/docs/en/guides/get-started/quickstart.md

 description: Get started quickly with Architect
 ---

-> Architect is the quickest way to build serverless database backed web apps on AWS
+> Architect is the quickest way to build serverless web apps on AWS

 Open your terminal to install `arc` globally: